 2 Chronicles 7:14-15, “If my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then I will hear from heaven, and I will forgive their sin and will heal their land.
 Now my eyes will be open and my ears attentive to the prayers offered in this place.

 There is nothing you have experienced or done that will stop the Lord from loving you.
-Man may stop but Jesus’s Love is indescribable and it truly unconditional.
-Jesus loves the good, bad, and the ugly that exist within you.
+A man may stop loving you but Jesus’s Love is indescribable and it truly unconditional.
+Jesus loves the good, bad, and the ugly that exists within you.
 He is the one, who showed me how to love the proper way.

 He healed and delivered me from the memories, provided strength for my well-being, and restored my mind, body, soul, and spirit.
 I pray you to receive the same thing.
 You deserve more in life.
 Where you started in life does not have to be in the same place you started.
 The choice is yours.
 Take control of your life and connect with the Lord above today.
 I promise God will trade your pain for his peace, which is a great deal no one can offer you.